Most of New Zealand’s large and spectacular engineering works in the 19th century were needed for the developing rail network.

 From the late 19th century small-scale private mechanical engineering firms were established and manufacturing companies flourished, particularly in Otago.
 These included woollen mills, sawmills, and early meat freezing works.

 Light-engineering businesses making machines and spare parts and repairing machines sprang up.
 There were large government engineering workshops, but also big and successful private companies.

 Alfred and George Price, mechanical and manufacturing engineers, ran a notable North Island engineering firm.
-The brothers first developed and sold an effective flax-scraping machine, then went on to cash in on the mining and railway boom.
-Their firm made a wide range of heavy machinery, rolling stock, and locomotives.
+The brothers first developed and sold an effective flax-scraping machine, then went on to cash in on the mining and railway booms.
+The firm made a wide range of heavy machinery, rolling stock, and locomotives.

-Engineers were also employed by local authorities and provincial and central governments to construct harbours, roads, dams, waterworks and sewerage.
+Engineers were also employed by local authorities and provincial and central governments to construct harbours, roads, dams, waterworks and sewerage systems.
 They often designed the work and supervised its building.